-On notification from the Headteacher or the senior person in charge if they suspect it is a real threat, the site manager or caretaker in charge will activate the fire evacuation using the nearest control panel.
+On notification from the Headteacher or the senior person in charge if they suspect it is a real threat, the site manager or caretaker in charge will activate the fire evacuation using the nearest control panel (see notes on evacuation and consulting with the poilice).
 The school is trained to respond with a full evacuation on hearing this alarm.